 For years he appeared as a spokesman in the deliberately corny ‘Window Boys’ commercials for J.B.
 Sash & Door.
 (Watch one of his old commercials here.)

 The St. Louis Cardinals

-The low point of Johnny Pesky's career came in the eighth inning of the last game of the 1946 World Series.
-The score was tied 3-3 between Boston and St. Louis when Enos Slaughter made his mad dash from first to home to score the winning run.
+The low point of Johnny Pesky’s career came in the eighth inning of the last game of the 1946 World Series.
+Boston and St. Louis tied the score at 3-3.
+Enos Slaughter then made his mad dash from first to home to score the winning run.
 Pesky seemed to hold the ball on the relay before throwing home.
 St. Louis catcher Joe Garagiola later said Pesky couldn’t have thrown Slaughter out anyway.

 He went home to Portland after the game and didn’t leave his house for five weeks.
 Finally he emerged.
 In a 1979 Boston Globe interview, he said, “If you’re a palooka, you’ve got to live with it.”

 Sixty-eight years later, the Red Sox beat the Cardinals in four games.
 Johnny Pesky helped hoist the World Series banner the following spring.
-And in April 2012 when Fenway Park celebrated its 100th birthday, Johnny Pesky and Bobby Doerr were the center of attention, side by side in wheelchairs at second base.
+And in April 2012, Fenway Park celebrated its 100th birthday.
+Johnny Pesky and Bobby Doerr were the center of attention, side by side in wheelchairs at second base.

 Johnny Pesky died at 93 on Aug.
 13, 2012 in Danvers, Mass.